 Import prices in the US increased 1.2 percent month-over-month in March of 2021, after advancing 1.3 percent in February and slightly above market forecasts of 1 percent.
 Import fuel prices rose 6.3 percent, petroleum advanced 6.7 percent and natural gas 3.6 percent.
 Excluding fuel, prices went up at a slower 0.8 percent, mainly due to industrial supplies and materials; foods, feeds, and beverages; capital goods; and consumer goods.
 The 4.1 percent increase from December to March was the largest 3-month rise for import prices since the index advanced 5.8 percent in May of 2011.
 Year-on-year, import prices jumped 6.9 percent, the largest annual rise since January of 2012. source: U.S. Bureau of Labor Statistics

 Import Prices in the United States averaged 109.67 points from 1982 until 2021, reaching an all time high of 147.50 points in July of 2008 and a record low of 75 points in March of 1986.
 This page provides - United States Import Prices - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Import Prices - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Import Prices in the United States is expected to be 128.89 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Import Prices in the United States to stand at 128.70 in 12 months time.
-In the long-term, the United States Import Prices is projected to trend around 128.74 Index Points in 2020, according to our econometric models.
+Import Prices in the United States is expected to be 126.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Import Prices in the United States to stand at 128.00 in 12 months time.
+In the long-term, the United States Import Prices is projected to trend around 128.00 points in 2022 and 128.74 points in 2023, according to our econometric models.